<< Back to current wolves

 Lives with Apollo

-Farah was born on April 17, 2010 at Seacrest Wolf Preserve in Florida to be sold to a zoo.
-She and her brother Zeab were not able to find a home so in May Mission: Wolf received a call to take in the two pups.
-When she arrived at eight weeks of age we named her Farah – the Arabic word for joy.
-Seacrest donated the siblings to Mission: Wolf with the hope that they could become a part of our ambassador program, and help educate people about how important wolves are to the environment.
+Farah was born at Seacrest Wolf Preserve in Florida.
+She and her brother Zeab were in need of a quality home, so Mission: Wolf received a call to take in the two pups.
+Like M:W, Seacrest is dedicated to furthering wolf conservation.
+They donated the siblings with hopes that they could join our Ambassador Wolf program, and help educate people about how important wolves are to the environment.

-Farah was the most outgoing of the pups and seemed to love most everyone she met.
-She would frantically run to greet new visitors and in typical wolf style, jump up and try to chew on guests' lips and faces.
-She was adapted to the wolf bus, and in the fall of 2010 she and her pack of five spent a month exploring New England while inspiring thousands of people in events with the ambassador wolf program.
+As the most outgoing of the pups, Farah seemed to love most everyone she met.
+She would frantically run to greet new visitors and, in typical wolf style, jump up and try to chew on guests' lips and faces.
+In the fall of 2010, she and her pack of five spent a month exploring New England while inspiring thousands of people in events with the Ambassador wolf program.
 She loved romping in the ocean and lakes and would howl with anyone that howled near her.

-Early in the summer of 2012 Farah began challening Magpie for alpha position in the pack, and Apollo began challenging Abe.
-Upon seeing this behaviour we immediatly removed the two youngsters and gave them their own enclosure.
-Since the two were raised together they are closely bonded and can regularly be seen playing together.
-Farah remains very outgoing and still enjoys greeting staff and guests when they visit her.
+Early in the summer of 2012, Farah began challenging Magpie for the alpha female position in the pack, and Apollo began challenging Abe.
+Upon seeing this behavior, we immediately removed the two youngsters and gave them their own enclosure.
+Since the two were raised together, they are closely bonded and can regularly be seen playing.
+Farah remains very outgoing and still enjoys greeting staff when they visit her.